Norpipe: Oil pipeline

 The Norpipe oil pipeline starts at the Ekofisk 2/4-J facility.
-In addition to Ekofisk (Cod, Ekofisk, West Ekofisk, Tor, Albuskjell, Eldfisk, Edda, and Embla fields) the pipeline carries oil from Valhall, Hod, Gyda, Ula, Tambar, and Oselvar fields in Norwegian zone, and from several UK's oil fields, such as Fulmar and Judy, see table.
+In addition to Ekofisk (Cod, Ekofisk, West Ekofisk, Tor, Albuskjell, Eldfisk, Edda, and Embla fields) the pipeline carries oil from Valhall, Hod, Gyda, Ula, Tambar, and Oselvar fields in the Norwegian zone, and from several of the UK's oil fields, such as Fulmar and Judy (see table).
 A tie-in point for UK fields is located about 50 km from Ekofisk.
 It has a landfall at Teesside Refinery in England.

 The length of pipeline is 354 km and it has diameter of 34 in.
 The pipeline is owned by Norpipe Oil AS, a consortium which includes ConocoPhillips Skandinavia AS (35.05%), TotalFinaElf Exploration Norge AS (34.93%), Statoil (18.5%), Eni Norge AS (6.52%), and SDFI (5%).
 It is operated by ConocoPhillips Skandinavia AS.
 The pipeline was commissioned in 1975.
 The Petroleum Safety Authority Norway has granted consent to use the pipeline until 2028.
 The Norpipe oil pipeline originally had two intermediate booster pump installations in the UK sector designated 37/4A and 36/22A, these were seldom used and were subsequently bypassed.
 The booster platforms were removed in 2009/10 as part of the greater Ekofisk decommissioning.